Did You Know?

 Evesham’s Quaker community was imprisoned in the undercroft of the Almonry (now the Almonry Museum) in Evesham.
 Not all emerged alive.

 The ancient gaol of Evesham, standing to the north--east of the town hall, was demolished in 1789.
-Felons executed in Evesham were publically hanged over the doorway to the old gaol as a warning not to commit crimes as heinous as, for example, shoplifting.
+Felons executed in Evesham were publicly hanged over the doorway to the old gaol as a warning not to commit crimes as heinous as, for example, shoplifting.

 593 Private William Jones VC, who won his Victoria Cross at the Battle of Rorke’s drift in the Anglo--Zulu war of 1879, lived with his family, who ran a shoemaking business in Cowl Street, in the centre of the town.